Music Theory and

 - Guitar chords ear training game.
 This is a game in aural recognition of up to 15 different chord-types in all their inversions.
 Not for the faint-of-heart.

-Our sincere thanks to Ricci Adams, the developer, who makes these games available free to the public.
+Our sincere thanks to Ricci Adams, the developer, who makes the music theory and ear training games available free to the public.

 More can be found at his great website: musictheory.net.